 Your technologist is not permitted to discuss findings with you.
 The images will be read by a radiologist who will report the findings to your physician.
 Your physician will contact you after that report.

 X-Rays are used to diagnose and evaluate nearly every portion of the body.
-Your physician will discuss and specify the specifics of your study with you.
+Your physician will discuss the specifics of your study with you.